T4tze/Wallpaper-Vault/README.md

 # Wallpaper
-My Wallpaper colection
+My Wallpaper collection

-This are not my pics
+This are not my pics.